dell/csm-operator/tests/README.md

 - have a vault server running configured with the authorization namespace.
 This is documented in the CSM documentation.
 - update V2 CRs with vault address.
+- the scenario "Install Authorization Proxy Server V2 With Multiple Vaults" requires 2 separate vault instances to be running.

 Notes:
   - Authorization V1 scenarios support PowerFlex and PowerScale